connorsaunders/NFLFantasy_Scoreboard_Extended/README.md

 ## Description

-This extension calculates the difference between individual player scores and team total scores, then highlights them accordingly for better visibility and understanding of your NFL Fantasy performance.
+This extension calculates the difference between individual player scores and team total scores, then highlights them accordingly for better visibility of your NFL Fantasy scoreboards.

 ## Installation